 - Watch the seven-part Get Your Kit Together video series for ideas.

 Chances are you and your family members won’t be together when a major earthquake occurs.
 Having an emergency plan and methods in place to reconnect with family and loved ones is incredibly important after an earthquake.
 Establishing a meeting location and an out-of-area contact person are two key ways to reconnect.

 Attend a Free Workshop

-The City of Victoria is not at high risk of a damaging tsunami as other areas of Vancouver Island are.
+Although the City of Victoria is not at high risk of a damaging tsunami as other areas of Vancouver Island are, you still need to know what to do in the event of a tsunami warning, depending on your location.
 What you need to know.

 Everyday readiness for every person, every business, every organization.Go to Top